hawk/lux/doc/lux.md

 `LUX_SHELLNAME` with `[my old=$LUX_SHELLNAME]` and later switch back to the shell with `[shell $old]`.
-If the macro file contains a `[cleanup]` marker, the statements after that will be evaluated in order to clean up unwanted side effects.
+If the macro file contains a `[cleanup]` marker, the statements after that will be evaluated in order to cleanup unwanted side effects.

 **\[invoke MacroName ArgVal1 ArgVal ...\]**
 Invoke a macro.
 The arguments are separated with spaces.
 Arguments